How to Add a Database to Your Business Directory Website

 Integrating the Database into Your Website

 After designing your database structure, the next challenge is connecting it to your website front-end.
-This integration process transforms your static directory into an interactive platform.
+This integration process transforms your static directory into an interactive platform where users can search, filter, and discover businesses in real-time.

 Step-by-Step Integration Process